Portree: Prehistory and archaeology

 Archaeological investigations in advance of construction of a housing development in 2006–2007, by CFA Archaeology, uncovered evidence of occupation of Portree from the Early Bronze Age to the Medieval period (the earliest radiocarbon date was 2570 BC, and the latest was AD 1400).
 They also found stone tools that indicated people were in the area in the Early to Mid Neolithic, possibly as far back as the Late Mesolithic.

 The archaeologists discovered the remains of timber roundhouses, a circular ditch-defined enclosure, miniature souterrains, probable standing stone sockets and an assortment of pits.
 While not many artefacts were recovered there was an assemblage of Beaker pottery.
 This was the first discovery of a site dating from the Later Bronze Age on the Isle of Skye.

 The archaeologists also found evidence of the shooting range that was created in the 1800s with the formation of the Rifle Volunteer movement, set up in 1859 to defend the country against a potential French invasion.
 The first official unit in Portree was the 8th Inverness-shire Rifle Volunteer Corps, formed in July 1867.

 History

 In the 1700s, the town was a popular point of departure for Scots sailing to America to escape poverty.
 This form of use repeated during the famine in the 1840s.
 Both times, the town was saved by an influx of boats, often going between mainland Scotland and the Outer Hebrides, who used Portree's pier as a rest point.
 The town also began exporting fish at this time, which contributed greatly to the local economy.

 The Royal Hotel is the site of MacNab's Inn, the last meeting place of Flora MacDonald and Bonnie Prince Charlie in 1746.

 The town had the last manual telephone exchange in the UK, which closed in 1976.

+Mills and manufacturing

+The Town formerly had a woolen mill, a grain mill and a saw mill.
+The woolen mill was on Mill Road and was called Skye Woolen Mill.
+The saw mill was on Struan Road and the grain mill was located on Scorrybreac Road.

+Skye Woolen Mill

+Skye Woolen Mill on Mill Road produced products made of Skye tartan and had a Shop and Cafe.
+The Mill closed down on 14 January 2000 and the premises has been unused since.
+One of the outbuildings has now been converted into a Bakery and Art Gallery.
+There was a pond that had a river flowing into the building which powered the building and potentially the outbuildings.